aspiazza/AJISAI/README.md

       > - Training and grid tuning of model, testing, and displaying metrics
       > - Will contain the actual models and there parameters
       > - Code will contain functions that will train, validate, and test model
-      > - Models will be made using functional API
+      > - Models will be made using functional API and sequential
       > - Results of training should be outputted to Data Visual directory
       > - Take in boolean argument of save model
       > - Implement Callbacks, Freezing, Pretrained layers (Maybe later on)